run-ai/docs/docs/index.md

-# Run:AI Documentation Library
+# Run:ai Documentation Library

-Welcome to the Run:AI documentation area.
-For an introduction about what is the Run:AI Platform see [Run:AI platform](https://www.run.ai/platform/){target=_blank} on the run.ai website
+Welcome to the Run:ai documentation area.
+For an introduction about what is the Run:ai Platform see [Run:ai platform](https://www.run.ai/platform/){target=_blank} on the run.ai website

-The Run:AI documentation is targeting three personas:
+The Run:ai documentation is targeting three personas:

-* Run:AI Administrator - Responsible for the setup and the day-to-day administration of the product.
+* Run:ai Administrator - Responsible for the setup and the day-to-day administration of the product.
 Administrator documentation can be found [here](./admin/overview-administrator.md).

-* Researcher - Using Run:AI to submit Jobs.
+* Researcher - Using Run:ai to submit Jobs.
 Researcher documentation can be found [here](./Researcher/overview-researcher.md).

 * Developer - Using various APIs to manipulate Jobs and integrate with other systems.
 Developer documentation can be found [here](./developer/overview-developer.md).